edheltzel/flightdeck-esbuild/README.md

 ## [ 🌟 About The Project ](#about-the-project)

-The Flightdeck objective is to provide a unified starting point for all your Jamstack websites, by leveraging popular static-site-generators _(SSG)_.
+The flightdeck objective is to provide a unified starting point for all your Jamstack websites, by leveraging popular static-site-generators _(SSG)_.

-This flavor of Flightdeck uses [Eleventy](https://www.11ty.dev/) with an opinionated workflow without the support additional tools like Webpack, Parcel, or Gulp.
+This flavor of flightdeck uses [Eleventy](https://www.11ty.dev/) with an opinionated workflow without the support additional tools like Webpack, Parcel, or Gulp.
 This is to keep things simple and to **keep Eleventy in control of the entire development and build processes**.

 ### [ 💡 Inspiration ](#inspiration)

-Like other versions of Flightdeck, this is just an adaptation of the original [Flightdeck](https://github.com/edheltzel/flightdeck-for-jekyll) project that uses [Jekyll](https://jekyllrb.com/) for its static site generation and [Gulp](https://gulpjs.com/) for all assets bundling. ►►► 🫠 For other versions of Flightdeck, [👉 look here](https://github.com/edheltzel?tab=repositories&q=flightdeck)
+Like other versions of flightdeck, this is just an adaptation of the original [flightdeck](https://github.com/edheltzel/flightdeck-for-jekyll) project that uses [Jekyll](https://jekyllrb.com/) for its static site generation and [Gulp](https://gulpjs.com/) for all assets bundling. ►►► 🫠 For other versions of flightdeck, [👉 look here](https://github.com/edheltzel?tab=repositories&q=flightdeck)

 Jérôme Coupé's post [Structuring Eleventy Projects](https://www.webstoemp.com/blog/eleventy-projects-structure/) served as inspiration for how this project is structured and over-time, things will shift as ideas change, but in 2022, we are shamelessly adopting the concept Jérôme Coupé outlines.